Logistics is the key cost driver in gas detection. This is how you reduce its impact on your bottom line.

 2) Our logistics model, with our extensive network of hubs, allows for local deliveries – as opposed to transnational or even transcontinental ones.
 This eliminates the majority of fees associated with the conventional approach.

-Thank you for reading, and don’t hesitate to get in touch if you’d like to transition to a safer and more cost-efficient gas detection system.
+Thank you for reading, and do not hesitate to get in touch if you would like to transition into a safer and more cost-efficient gas detection system solution.

 Read more: Maritime gas detection: key cost drivers